 The Mayor has been so kind as to pledge $30 million of everyone else’s money to fund this venture

-And, Rep. Eleanor Holmes Norton is making sure she does her part by confiscating the rest of the country’s money
+And, Rep. Eleanor Holmes Norton is making sure she does her part by confiscating the rest of the country’s money.
+Because, after all, a lot of Congress members visit the market, so all of their constituents should have to pay for its rebuilding.

 In then end, there was no reason for the Canales family to do the right thing and purchase fire insurance for lo these many years.
 When the nanny state stepped in, it made it clear that personal responsibility is the path of the sucker.